ScreamingOranges/iCueConnect-API/readme.md

 * Are notification LEDs not working properly?
   * Make sure you allowed the option **Notification Leds** in the android app's settings page.
   * If the setting is enabled, then you will need to make sure that battery optimization is disabled for the android app.

+## Disclaimer
+**I do work for nor did I partner up with Corsair to produce this application.
+I am simply an enthusiast who just wanted to bring an idea to life.**

 ## Version History
 * 1.0